axisact/lude/_book/ccp_war/japan.md

 ## 英文
-[The explosion of militarism in Japan]
+[The Chinese Communist plot to provoke war against Japan - under the pretext of false "neo-militarism"]

 LUDE Media officially released the "strategic pre-decisional planning plan（战略决胜前的策划方案）" of the Chinese Communist Party,Because the voice recording is top secret, To publish it will bring the LEIs who obtained the record in great danger, After weighing, LUDE decided not to issue the voice record through the live broadcast.